 CankerScience

-Do Home Remedies for Canker Sores Actually Work? — An Honest Evidence Review
+Natural Remedies and Home Remedies for Canker Sores — Do They Actually Work?

-Salt water, honey, baking soda, ACV, aloe — we grade every popular home remedy by what the actual evidence shows.
+Salt water, Manuka honey, baking soda, ACV, aloe — every popular natural canker sore remedy graded by what the evidence actually shows.
 Some work.
 Most don't.
 A few are actively harmful.

 The Problem With Canker Sore Home Remedy Articles